Urban Survival Skills: How To Survive In A Broken World

 So evasion is paramount when exposure becomes risky.

-Going by foot is preferred once cars, scooters, and bikes become a liability because you can move quietly and efficiently without needing roads.
+Going by foot is preferred once cars, scooters, and bikes become a liability.

 Unfortunately, many large cities sprawl, so you could have a very long distance to cover.